Modulated Information Flows in Financial Markets: Modulated information processes

-by the Bayes formula.
 For the computation of the conditional distribution $\P[X \in \dd x \,|\, \F_t]$, the first step is to use $\{\xi^{(i)}(\t^{(i)}_t)\}_{i=1,\ldots, n}$ to enlarge the information set we are conditioning on, and then to apply the tower property.
-We here refer to Lemma \ref{lemmaMarkov}.
+We here refer to Proposition \ref{lemmaMarkov}.